randyrossi/bmc64/README.md

 A: Yes, the original machine ran at 50.125Hz for PAL and 59.826Hz for NTSC.
 So, yeah, you'll be about 0.25% off in terms of timing.

+Q: Audio is not coming out of HDMI/Analog jack when I expect it to.
+Why?

+A. Sometimes the code that auto detects whether audio should be piped through HDMI vs analog jack doesn't work.
+You can force audio to where you want it with a audio_out=hdmi or audio_out=analog cmdline.txt parameter.
+The default is audio_out=auto.

 # Build Instructions

 Pre-reqs: